jerCarre/deepl_action/docs/EN-US/README.md

 -   `output_lang` : the translation language (see [Deepl API](https://www.deepl.com/fr/docs-api/translating-documents/uploading/))
 -   `deepl_free_token` : your Deepl token

+On exit:

+-   `generated_file` : the translated file with its path path

 ## Example

+In this example we translate the file example/readme.md and generate the file example/EN-US/readme.md.
+Then we add it to the repo.

 ``` yaml
 on: